aleverga10/SafeHome/README.md

 Uncertainty situations in smart homes are often the cause of the alarm system’s malfunctioning.
 The process of acquiring knowledge on the nature and causes of these non deterministic anomalies is not trivial.
 However, in a virtual environment, when said uncertain situations are correctly modeled, it is possible to observe the behaviour of a software system in response to those events in isolated and controlled conditions.

+This software system possesses said characteristics and simulates a smart home and its functioning: some uncertainty situations typically found in reality, ranging from measurement errors to sensors malfunctioning, are carefully injected into this virtual environment, and the system’s behaviour is observed in response to such situations.

 # What is SafeHome 4 Uncertainty?